SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 3. Methodology

-In addition, to better utilize the bounding box output from encoder, we adopt the strategy wherein 16 equidistant points are uniformly sampled along the longer side in a clock-wise manner as proposed in~\cite{ye2023dptext}.
+In addition, to better utilize the bounding box output from encoder, we sample 16 equidistant point uniformly along the longer side of the box in a clock-wise manner as proposed in~\cite{ye2023dptext}.
 These sampled points are subsequently employed as the initial polygon prediction.
-We use sinusoidal positional encoding function in conjunction with a two-layer MLP scaling network to enable precise positional representation for each control point:
+We use sinusoidal positional encoding function $\texttt{PE}(\cdot)$ in conjunction with a two-layer MLP scaling network $\texttt{MLP}(\cdot)$ to enable precise positional representation for each control point: